Updated 23rd Sept 2019

 - Only post content that you have permission to post from the original creator.

 - Use the ‘Flag’ option in options (the three dots present on every post) to flag any inappropriate content that goes against either the Rules or the Code of Conduct.
 The Educators role is not to actively moderate content; we therefore rely on community members to report this content to us.

 We’d love to get by with just the Code of Conduct but there are some things that we have to make sure are followed to the letter to keep out the worst behaviours.
 As such the points below are the absolute minimum we require from everyone who takes part and if you see anyone breaking these Rules, please use the “Flag” option present on every comment.
 These behaviours are also the most likely to cause us to reach out to discuss the situation, remove comments or even revoke a member’s access to the community entirely.

 - Do not insult, harass, bully, demean, defame, deliberately offend or otherwise attack other members of the community or staff.
 We will not tolerate racism, homophobia, transphobia, sexism, any other form of discrimination or any behaviour intended to make people feel actively unwelcome on the forum.
 Note: this includes “ironic” and “comedic” uses.
 If you feel you have been a victim of any of the above behaviour, please flag the content and contact the community staff.
 Our terms on this.

 - Do not deliberately circumvent the language-filter on the community or use language intended to offend or insult others (this includes creating offensive member names).

 - Do not use more than one account to interact on the community.
-This includes as a means to gain extra Payback or award Kudos or Best Answers or to avoid a suspension.
+This includes as a means to gain extra Payback, award Reactions or Best Answers or to avoid a suspension.
 (Sometimes accidents happen and we’ll always discuss any issues with this first, but if you’re unsure please ask the community or staff if something is OK.)
-Our terms on this
+Our terms on this.

 - Do not violate the website section of our Terms and Conditions.